-You need to know what your homeowner’s or renter’s insurance policy covers in case of a guest being injured.
-You should also be aware of what is covered if your guest damage any of your property.
+You need to know what your homeowner’s or renter’s insurance policy covers if a guest is injured.
+You should also know what is covered if your guest damages your property.

 How to Deal with Injuries to Guests at Your Party

 - The first way to deal with injuries to your guests at your party is to prevent them.
 Here are some things to look for in your home: